huzaifa1221/microservices-DevOps-Aws/readme.md

 - values-prod.yaml deploys resources in the prod nodegroup with label prod.
 - the cicd manages the seperation of namespaces for the env.

-# Pre- requisites for setup -
+# Pre-requisites for setup -

 - configure s3 bucket for terraform backend
 - store github secrets